Garlic Red Skin Mashed Potatoes

 • Heavy cream – Go for heavy cream when making mashed potatoes for the best rich flavor and texture.
 You can also use whole milk or half and half, but use slightly less.

-• Cajun seasoning – I prefer to use Homemade Cajun Seasoning.
-It has the perfect blend of spice, salt, and seasoning.
+• Cajun seasoning – I prefer to use Homemade Cajun Seasoning or Creole seasoning.

 • Fresh herbs – My favorite is fresh chives for this recipe, but green onions, parsley, or rosemary will work.

-Wash potatoes and cut them into even pieces.
-Rinse under cold water until the water runs clear.
-Smash and peel garlic cloves.
+1. Wash and cut potatoes, then rinse until water runs clear.
+Smash and peel garlic.

 Storage: Store leftovers in an airtight container in the refrigerator for 3-4 days.